WHY BUYERS LEAVE VERKADA

 Beautiful interface.
 Expensive cage.

 Verkada is a polished product.
-The complaints are not about pixels - they are about the business model under the pixels, repeated across integrator forums and end-user reviews.
+The complaints aren't about pixels - they're about the business model underneath, repeated across installer forums and end-user reviews.

 Cameras tied to one cloud